-- Write down your recent blood sugar levels, if you check them at home.
+- Bring a record of your recent blood sugar levels if you check them at home.

 - Ask a family member or friend to come with you.
-It can be difficult to remember everything your doctor tells you during an appointment.
+It can be difficult to remember everything your health care provider tells you during an appointment.
 Someone who accompanies you may remember something that you missed or forgot.

 - Is diabetic neuropathy the most likely cause of my symptoms?

 - Do I need tests to confirm the cause of my symptoms?
 How do I prepare for these tests?